 Accenture Innovation Challenge is a multi-round event that combines hands-on consulting experience with the opportunity to make a positive impact on society.
 Work with a team to collaboratively develop a solution for a case based on a real-world challenge faced by national non-profits.

 The Flatley Challenge is intended to stimulate the development and growth of early-stage companies by providing them both free incubation space plus the opportunity to interact with such world class companies as Dell, Skillsoft, Benchmark Electronics, Amphenol TCS, Wind River, Parallel Wireless, HiSoftware, Plexxi, Infinio, and DataGravity.

-The competition, underwritten by an anonymous gift to Baylor University and the Hankamer School of Business, provides students with expert feedback and the opportunity to win prizes to help fund their ventures.
+The program, underwritten by an anonymous gift to Baylor University and the Hankamer School of Business, provides students with an immensely impactful and immersive experiential business competition.

 With the Cardinal Challenge at the University of Louisville College of Business, 12 teams of entrepreneurial graduate students gather in Louisville for their chance to win more than $100,000 in business start-up cash and prizes.

 The Rice Business Plan Competition is, in general, open to any student startup team, in any industry, from any university, in any degree program can apply to the RBPC.
 Specifically, there must be at least one graduate-level student on the team, and the team cannot have passed certain milestones.
 Typically, the teams have a technology component in one of 3 broad sectors: energy and cleantech, life science/biotech, information technology, and technology innovation (for those startups which don’t fit neatly in another category).
 Rice encourages teams from multiple universities and across degree programs, but do not accept students in post-doc or certificate programs